adarshdabral/Adarsh_Dating-Profile-Generator-Assignment/README.md

-# AI-Powered Dating Profile Generator
+# Dating Profile Generator

 This project is a web application that assists users in generating personalized dating profile descriptions based on their inputs.
-It includes a frontend for user interaction and a backend API that generates human-like descriptions.
+It includes a frontend for user interaction and a backend API that generates profile descriptions.

 ## Features